peteraba/minid/README.md

 - **No Leading Numbers**: Random suffixes never start with 0, to prevent unintentional removal in some tools.
 - **CLI Tool**: Easy-to-use command-line interface
 - **Library**: Use as a Go package in your applications

+## ID Format

+Minid comes with a highly customizable format.
+By default it will generate a random 4-letter string.
+It can also prefix the random letters by a number of strings which represent time elapsed since 2025-01-01.
+For now this is hard coded, but could be easily modified if needed.

+Furthermore you can pick the kind of time you want to use which could have a big impact on sortability.

+Options are:
+- r: no sortabiliy, no timing.
+- s: seconds
+- m: milliseconds - This would allow you to generate dozens of IDs in a second and assume them to be more or less fully sortable.
+- u: microseconds - This would allow you to generate thousands of IDs in a second and assume them to be fully sortable
+- n: nanoseconds - With this option you can assume that all your IDs generated on a node to fully sortable as generating a minid takes much longer.

+Note: (Partially) sortable IDs change the default for the number of random characters to optimize for shorter IDs.

+## Database storage

+Minid IDs can be stored as byte slices or strings, up to you.

 ## Installation